mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 Before starting the assignment, I had to pick one specific container tool to replace Docker.
 There are a few options out there (Podman, LXC/LXD, systemd-nspawn, containerd, etc.), after researching a bit, Podman ended up being the most logical choice.
 This assignment required me to design, analyze, compare, and implement an alternative container management solution that does not rely on Docker.
 The goal was not just to replace Docker with another tool but to understand:

--How the alternative tool functions
+- How the alternative tool functions

--How it compares to Docker
+- How it compares to Docker

--How the alternative tool can be used to achieve the exact same goals of the original assignment
+- How the alternative tool can be used to achieve the exact same goals of the original assignment

--How to implement the design in a working setup
+- How to implement the design in a working setup

 To meet all these requirements, I selected Podman as the alternative container engine.
 Podman is widely recognized as the most Docker compatible substitute while offering additional security and architectural benefits.